 I studied Romanesque sculpture, using a book from the 1920s that covered the Camino.
 The author believed that architects, stonemasons, and builders walked the Camino looking for work alongside pilgrims, poets, and troubadours.

 But immediately turned into 39 years before I was able to get there.
-Very few young girls from Michigan would have the ability to walk alone in Spain in the 1970s.
+Very few young girls from Michigan could walk alone in Spain in the 1970s.

 Q. Could you introduce the book in your own words?

 A. If You Stand Here is a tour of the Cathedral of Santiago de Compostela expressly for pilgrims.
-Unlike all the dusty guidebooks that list dates, names with no back story, and an endless number of dry unrelated facts, this book will ask you to stand on a spot in the building where something wonderful happened.
+Unlike all the dusty guidebooks that list dates, names with no back story, and endless dry unrelated facts, this book will ask you to stand on a spot in the building where something extraordinary happened.

 The hope is this: that you will see the building through fresh eyes and enrich your visit by knowing what – and who – you are looking at.
 It’s just not like other guidebooks.